 A single map can consist of any number of blocks, and can scan in the x- or y- direction, or both.
-The parameters of the x- and y-direction scans are independent, but can be used in concert to create fully sampled maps of a region, scanning in both directions (Fig. 6-7).
-Scanning in both directions helps to minimize the striping effects that can be caused by the different characteristics of the array pixels.
+The parameters of the x- and y-direction scans are independent, but can be used in concert to create fully-sampled maps of a region in both directions (Fig. 6-8).
+Scanning in both directions helps to minimize striping effects that can be caused by the different characteristics of individual array pixels.

-32 Fig. 6-7.
-Left, A map composed of six blocks scanning in the x-direction.
+34 Fig. 6-8.
+Left: A map composed of six blocks scanning in the x-direction.
 There are three blocks along the scan direction, and two blocks perpendicular to the scan direction.
-The region interior to the two vertical white lines shows the inner coverage region.
-Right, A map composed of six blocks scanning in the y-direction.
+The region within the two vertical white lines shows the inner coverage region.
+Right: A map composed of six blocks scanning in the y-direction.
 There are two blocks along the scan direction, and three blocks perpendicular to the scan direction.
-The region interior to the two horizontal white lines shows the inner coverage region.
-Maps scanning in both directions can be set up to align the inner coverage regions of the two maps.
+The region within the two horizontal white lines shows the inner coverage region.
+Maps scanning in both directions can be set up so that the central regions of each map align.